-Cars, campervans, tours, buses and trains are all common forms of transport within the country – and each have their own benefits and shortcomings.
+Cars, campervans, tours, buses and trains are all common forms of transport within the country – and each has its own benefits and shortcomings.

 Join us as we compare different ways of travelling around New Zealand, to establish which modes of transport might best suit your needs.

 When you book through our links you’ll often get a discount and we may earn a commission.
 Your support also allows us to run our Facebook community and create helpful content at no cost to you.
 Thank you!

 Travelling Around New Zealand: Transport Tips To Help You Get Around Aotearoa